 Auction Managers are thrilled with the fact that Handbid automates the creation of invoices and payments in a matter of minutes once the auction closes.
 It also helps to organize your checkout and fulfillment process in order to prevent a backup at the checkout line.
 Here are some best practices that will speed up checkout and leave your bidders with a smile on their face at the end of the event:

 - Capture credit cards at registration and encourage guests to enter their credit cards on their phone.
 Handbid allows you to do either of these so that the card is on file and the checkout process is seamless.
+You can also require guests to add a credit card prior to bidding.

 - Use our integrated credit card system.
 We encourage our customers to use our integrated credit card system.
 We offer this system as a convenience to you and your bidders.
 The checkout/payment process can slow down if you have to capture their credit card and personal information in another system.
 If you use our integrated Handbid credit card system, all of that information is ready for payment processing when the invoices are created.
 If you have your own payment system, you can choose to use it.